bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Roland Garros

+> No man ever steps in the same river twice, for it's not the same river and he's not the same man.
+>
+> -- Heraclitus

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.